Code of Conduct and Anti-Harassment Policy

 - Reporting of the incident to the appropriate authorities

 Gen Con's Code of Conduct applies in all physical and online spaces within Gen Con's control.
-This includes, but is not limited to, event venues, Gen Con social media pages, and Gen Con forums.
-Occasionally Gen Con is made aware of behavior by participants (or potential participants) that has occurred outside of Gen Con—either online or offline—and is a gross violation of our Code of Conduct.
+This includes, but is not limited to, event venues, Pop-Up Gen Con locations, Gen Con social media pages, streamed programming, and Gen Con forums.
+Occasionally Gen Con is made aware of behavior by participants (or potential participants) that has occurred outside of Gen Con — either online or offline — and is a gross violation of our Code of Conduct.
 These actions need not occur in Gen Con-affiliated spaces to be considered for sanctions by Gen Con.
 These include, but are not limited to:

 - Individuals who have not attended Gen Con but have a history of abusive behavior and/or known incidents that took place outside Gen Con that may cause risks to a participant’s safety, or which may contribute to a hostile or non-inclusive environment at the convention

 - Gen Con participants who have been reported for outside incidents, including, but not limited to, conduct at other conventions, threatening or abusive behavior online, or assault

 We understand that, at times, participants will have disagreements or interpersonal conflicts that do not necessarily escalate to the point of harassment or abuse.
 Gen Con will not arbitrate such disagreements—we ask that you please leave these conflicts at home.